Tips To A Speedy Recovery From Sports Injuries

 In Minnesota, the sports season is fleeting—unless you compete on skis or skates.
 We have some guidelines to shorten your stay on the sidelines after an injury, and get you back to the game you love.

-A successful recovery from a sports injury requires the right treatment game plan.
+Successful recovery from sports injuries requires the right treatment game plan.
 With early diagnosis, treatment, and appropriate rehabilitation, you can often safely accelerate your recovery.

 When you suffer a sports injury, excellent sports medicine care is a necessary, but not a sufficient, component of a speedy and successful recovery.
 The injured athletes who partner with their medical teams and take responsibility for their recovery are most likely to return to play faster—and safely.